HMS Stag (1794): Later service and fate

 In March 1800, Stag came under the command of Captain Robert Winthrop.
 Part of John Borlase Warren's squadron, she took part in Ferrol Expedition that August.

 At the end of the month, Stag was in a detachment under Samuel Hood that captured a French privateer, Gueppe, in a cutting-out expedition.
 Gueppe, a flush-deck ship of 300 tons and carrying 18 guns, was initially in the harbour at Vigo but, when the British force entered the bay on 29 August, was moved to near the Narrows of Redondela where she anchored below a shore battery.
 Hood selected two boats from Stag, HMS Amethyst, HMS Amelia, HMS Brilliant, and HMS Cynthia, four boats from HMS Courageaux, with additional boats from Renown, London, and Impetueux to take part in the action.
 The boats left at 21:00 and arrived alongside their quarry at 00:40 the following morning.
 Despite fierce resistance, Gueppe was taken within 15 minutes of boarding, after having 25 of her crew killed and forty wounded.

-On 6 September Stag was in Vigo bay where she was caught in a violent storm and driven ashore.
-Her crew and provisions were removed and she was set on fire the following day.
+On 6 September Stag was at anchor in Vigo Bay in southern Spain where she was caught in a violent storm and driven ashore.
+Attempts to lighten and refloat her proved unsuccessful.
+On the following morning her crew and provisions were removed and the ship was set on fire and destroyed.